SAITPublic/TRE-CR/README.md

 ## 1.Introduction

 This is an enhanced DMTCP(https://github.com/dmtcp/dmtcp.git) plugin to checkpoint- restart CUDA and MPI application with noval split-process architecture, it is developed upon CRAC(https://github.com/DMTCP-CRAC/CRAC-early-development) and MANA(https://github.com/mpickpt/mana).
-The Plugin code contains two part:1)CUDA plugin, the code is in the contrib/trecr-cuda_interceptor directory, 2)MPI plugin, the code is in the contrib/trecr-mpi_interceptor.
+The Plugin code contains two part:1)CUDA plugin, the code is in the contrib/trecr-cuda_interceptor directory, 2)MPI plugin, the code is in the contrib/trecr-mpi_interceptor. <br>

-The main contribution of TRE-CR:
+The main contribution of TRE-CR:<br>
-GMMU - GPU Memory Management Unit(contrib/trecr-cuda_interceptor/lh/mmu)
+GMMU - GPU Memory Management Unit(contrib/trecr-cuda_interceptor/lh/mmu)<br>
-Incremental and Compression checkpoint - Increatal(contrib/trecr-cuda_interceptor/lh/increamental) and Compression(contrib/trecr-cuda_interceptor/uh)
+Incremental and Compression checkpoint - Increatal(contrib/trecr-cuda_interceptor/lh/increamental) and Compression(contrib/trecr-cuda_interceptor/uh)<br>
-NCCL application support
+NCCL application support<br>

 ## 2. Overview